pragatijaiswal/Machine-Learning/README.md

 # K-Means

-Implementation of k-Means and kernel k-Means algorithms for clustering/classification problem Comparison of the correctness of the algorithms with sklearn.
+Implementation of k-Means and kernel k-Means algorithms for clustering/classification problem.

+Comparison of the correctness of the algorithms with sklearn.